HESTERS WAY PARTNERSHIP

 CONTACT here for information

-Ryan Barkle is Chair of the Hesters Way Partnership and isemployed by Bromford Housing Association.
-He has 12 years’ experience in social Housing and has worked locally for Cheltenham Borough Homes, Gloucestershire Housing Association and Severn Vale Housing and Guinness Trust.
+Ryan Barkle is Chair of the Hesters Way Partnership and is employed by Bromford Housing Association.
+He has 15 years’ experience in social Housing and has worked locally for Cheltenham Borough Homes, Gloucestershire Housing Association and Severn Vale Housing and Guinness Trust.
 Ryan has a BA (Hons) in Business Management and a HNC in Social Housing and has worked with the Hesters Way Partnership since 2007.
 He became a director in 2009 and chairs the partnership meetings.

 Mark Saunders (Treasurer) a local solicitor specialising in family law many of whose clients are based locally was also appointed a Director in November 2012.
 His experience and know how will greatly enhance the skills of the group.